 Of course, we know that things cannot remain as they are and that Eustace must either be left behind or must somehow transform back into a boy.

 Towards the end of the book, he is discovered by Edmund wandering near the shore in the dead of night.
 Eustace then recounts the tale of his transformation back to human form.

-Late one night, he was awakened by the voice of Aslan who led him to a secret garden high up in the mountains of the island.
+Late one night, he is awakened by the voice of Aslan who leads him to a secret garden high up in the mountains of the island.